dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/03-id-ai-workflow.md

 - Disco (2025). *AI for Instructional Design: Using the ADDIE Model*.
 - Shift eLearning (2025). *The Future of Instructional Design in the AI Era*.
 - University of Cincinnati (2025). *How Instructional Designers Use AI*.

+### What’s Next?
+Theory and process are essential, but seeing AI in action is where the transformation becomes real.
+In **[Chapter 4: Case Studies](04-case-studies.md)**, we will explore real-world success stories from organizations like Georgia Tech, IBM, and Walmart.